KiiChain/kiipy-sdk/docs/index.md

 ### Issues, Questions and Discussions

-We use [GitHub Issues][issues] for tracking requests and bugs, and [GitHub Discussions][discussion] for general questions and discussion.
+We use [GitHub Issues][issues] for tracking requests and bugs, and for general questions and discussion.

 ## License